-Tortoises are solitary animals and don’t always mix well with other tortoises.
-This is especially true if they:
+Tortoises are solitary animals and don’t always mix well with other tortoises for these reasons:

 Males will battle for dominance and territorial rights, while males and females will fight as the male insists on breeding while the female attempts to avoid doing so.

-Even with enough food and space, differing tortoise species may injure each other due to different aggression levels, and large tortoises sometimes injure small tortoises.
+Even with enough food and space, different tortoise species may injure each other due to incompatibilities, and large tortoises sometimes injure small tortoises.

-If your tortoises regularly enter conflicts, keeping them in separate enclosures is recommended.
+If tortoises regularly enter conflicts, keeping them in separate enclosures is recommended.

-Wild animals that sometimes gain entry to a tortoise’s habitat include:
+Wild animals that sometimes gain entry to a tortoise’s enclosure include the following:

-- Birds of prey, such as hawks and kestrels
+- Birds of prey like hawks and kestrels.

 Even domestic pets, like dogs and cats, can harm tortoises.